marcop135/bullframe.css/README.md

 ### Screenshots

-How can I quickly see if every HTML element works well on all browsers?
+How can I quickly determine if every HTML element works well on all browsers?

 Take a look at some [screenshots and screencasts](https://github.com/marcop135/bullframe.css/tree/master/docs/screenshots-screencasts), organized by rendering engines (blink, gecko, trident, webkit).